 Senior research specialist

-Research team leader for the Neuroradiological group focusing on Neurodegenerative and Neuroinflammatory disorders.
+Research group leader for Neuroradiology focusing on Neurodegenerative and Neuroinflammatory disorders.

 Academically, I started conducting MRI research in 2009, writing my medical thesis on the topic of MRI detection of Cerebral microbleeds in Alzheimer's disease using Susceptibility-Weighted Imaging.
 My PhD focused on Neuroradiological aspects of Multiple Sclerosis (MS), which I defended in 2015.
 I thereafter conducted a post-doctoral research fellowship at Massachusetts General Hospital and Harvard Medical School.
 My post-doctoral work focused on MS diagnostics using a combination of 7 Tesla MRI, 11C-PBR28 (2nd generation TSPO marker for microglia) PET-MR and Human Connectom Scanner with 300 mT/m gradients (compared to typical 40-80 mT/m clinical gradients).
 I also continued my work in developing and validating myelin quantification techniques.